DivyaratanPopli/Kinship_Inference/README.md

 -n: You can optionally specify the noisy windows that should be filtered out in a file with list of window indexes (0-based).

 # Running KIN
+**Do not run kin on sample set different from that used for kingaroo.
+It will cause miss-assignment of relatedness to corresponding pair (see the last section).**
 ```
 KIN [-h] -I  -O  -T  [-r] [-c] [-t] [-p] [-i]
 ```